theGreatKyle1994/project-alpha/documentation/table-of-contents/Doc-App.md

 | /entity (testing) |  various entity value/method testing   |
 | /canvas (testing) | 2D canvas instance testing environment |

-_Any routes may come and go.
+_Any routes are subject to change.
 Feel free to create a testing route and component to isolate your testing environment._

-Here is an example of a custom route using a custom component:
+Here is an example of a route using a custom component:

 ```jsx
 import MyComponent from "./components/MyComponent";